-The City of Westerville observes the following six holidays: New Year's Day, Memorial Day, Independance Day, Labor Day, Thanksgiving, and Christmas.
-(View/Print schedule)
+The City of Westerville observes the following six holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+2017 Holiday Schedule

 Refuse & Recycling is collected every Tuesday throughout the City of Westerville, except for weeks with a Monday or Tuesday holiday.
 During a week where a holiday falls on Monday or Tuesday refuse and recycling will be collected on Wednesday.
 Pick up returns to its normal schedule the following week.